Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Early Testing: Necessity, Soundness, Usability, and Effectiveness

 We organize our findings from our pilot applications of the AI assurance framework and expert validation interviews into four sections: (1) the necessity for a third-party AI assurance framework like ours, and its (2) soundness, (3) usability, and (4) effectiveness.
 We use \emph{stakeholders} to refer to participants in our pilot applications, \emph{experts} to refer to participants in the expert validation interviews, and \emph{participants} to refer to the stakeholders and experts together.

 \xhdr{Necessity: Participants pointed to the need for a standardized third-party assurance process} When asked about current practices in AI assurance, auditing, evaluation, and governance, both stakeholders and experts highlighted a lack of standards: governance was internal, ad-hoc, and use-case specific.
-Some organizations did not have organizational standards for AI systems (e.g. \textit{``no central team [...] dictating [...] documentation standards''} (S4)); as a result, standards were defined on an ad-hoc and use case-specific basis by team leaders.
+Some organizations did not have organizational standards for AI systems (e.g. \textit{``no central team [...] dictating [...] documentation standards''} (S4)); as a result, standards were defined on an ad-hoc and use case-specific basis by individual team leads.
 Others had organization-wide standards, although they were internal.
-In particular, when asked for any other end-to-end frameworks that help people conduct assurance, all experts pointed to \emph{internal} (proprietary) frameworks or standards for \emph{internal} governance~\citep[e.g.][]{board2011sr117}.
+In particular, when asked for any other end-to-end frameworks that help people conduct assurance, most experts pointed to \emph{internal} (proprietary) frameworks, \emph{internal} governance standards~\citep[e.g.][]{board2011sr117}, or third-party tools supporting \emph{internal} processes (e.g. Credo AI\footnote{https://www.credo.ai/}).
+E4 stated that companies like McKinsey had a process similar to ours; however, we could not find publicly available information on this process.
 These findings are consistent with prior academic work showing an outsized emphasis on internal governance mechanisms~\cite{raji2022outsider}.

-Consequently, we find that a third-party AI assurance framework is perceived as \emph{necessary}, filling an important gap in the current landscape of AI governance and evaluations: current standards are inconsistent and largely internal, leaving no consistent standards for AI assurance that are applicable across organizations.
-Our framework was seen as \textit{``very helpful''} because \textit{``it promotes [...] a mutual understanding of what good looks like''} (E1).
-Experts also valued our framework's grounding in real-world use.
-E1 highlighted the benefit of explicitly specifying intended users (third-party AI assurance, auditing, or governance professionals), noting that many existing frameworks \textit{``just say [...] here's a framework''} but \textit{``won't [...] contextualize who should put it into action''}.
-Our framework provides a standardized, grounded approach to assurance where no prior frameworks exist~\cite{costanza2022audits, schiff2024emergence}.
+Consequently, we find that a third-party AI assurance framework fills an important gap in the current landscape and is therefore \emph{necessary}: current standards are inconsistent and largely private, leaving no consistent standards for AI assurance that are applicable across organizations.
+E1 said our framework was \textit{``very helpful''} because \textit{``it promotes [...] a mutual understanding of what good looks like''}.
+Our framework provides a standardized approach to assurance where no prior publicly available frameworks exist~\cite{costanza2022audits, schiff2024emergence}.

+\xhdr{Soundness: Participants perceived our framework as comprehensive} Most experts found that writ large, our AI assurance framework is sound: the framework is truly end-to-end across both stakeholders and stages, the definitions of the stakeholders and stages are reflective of real-world systems, the separation between process and outcome is understandable and reasonable, and the descriptions of the maturity matrix grades are reflective of today's practices.
+E3 particularly appreciated the parallel structure and the inclusion of both process and outcomes, highlighting that typically \textit{``people fight over whether [assurance is] supposed to look at the process or the outcomes''} or \textit{``focus on one or the other''}.